-If you are interested in a short-term voluntary service in Germany, an international workcamp might be the right thing for you.
+If you are interested in a short-term voluntary service in Germany, an international Workcamp might be the right thing for you.
 Usually 10-30 young people from different countries participate in a non-profit project for 2-4 weeks.
 These camps intend to encourage intercultural exchange and deal with ecological, social, cultural or artistical issues.
-For example, you organize a theatre play or renovate an old playground.
+For example, together you organize a cultural festival or renovate an old playground.
 You do not need German language skills, since the working language usually is English.

-Information about Workcamps in Germany can be found under www.workcamps.org (information only in German).
-Detailed information about organisations which offer workcamps in Germany is listed in our database.
-For the spontaneous among you: In the Last Minute market you can search for free workcamps in Germany that will take place in the very near future.
+Information about Workcamps in Germany can be found on the official Workcamp website in Germany: www.workcamps.org (information only in German).
+For the spontaneous among you: In our Last Minute Markt you can search for free spaces in Workcamps in Germany that will take place in the very near future.